gkonovalov/android-vad/README.md

         val isSpeech = vad.isSpeech(audioData)
     }
 ```

-An example of how to detect speech in an audio file.
+An example of how to detect speech in an audio file:
 ```kotlin
     VadWebRTC(
         sampleRate = SampleRate.SAMPLE_RATE_16K,